10 Early Technologies That Shaped Our Digital World Today

 Its influence back then was so widespread that its release resulted in the development of IBM Compatibles by other computer companies.
 These clones duplicated the key features of the original IBM PC and incorporated MS-DOS (a separate version of the PC-DOS which was the OS for IBM computers).

 Many of these clones suffered from software and hardware compatibility issues.
-One notably successful clone was the Compaq Portable, which was not only 100% IBM PC compatible, but also affords the portability (the size of a sewing machine) which IBM did not provide.
+One notably successful clone was the Compaq Portable, which was not only 100% IBM PC compatible, but also offered the portability (the size of a sewing machine) which IBM did not provide.

 6. Dial-up Internet Access / Modem